axibase/atsd/tutorials/getting-started-insert.md

 ![](./resources/network-entity-command.png)

-Insert and validate commands on **Data > Data Entry** for convenience.
+You can also insert the same network commands on the **Data > Data Entry** page for convenience.

 ![](./resources/network-commands-data.png)

 ## REST API

-Unlike network commands, the REST API has endpoints to both insert data as well as query data via JSON requests.
+While the network commands are optimized for writing data, the [REST API](../api/data/README.md) provides endpoints to both write and read data by sending HTTP requests in JSON format.

 ### Sending Values at a Specific Time

-Open command prompt and send a single value with a specific `datetime` into the [Series: Insert](../api/data/series/insert.md) endpoint.
+Open the terminal and send a single observation with a specific `datetime` into the [Series: Insert](../api/data/series/insert.md) endpoint.
 Replace `<username>` with your username.

 ```bash
 curl https://atsd_hostname:8443/api/v1/series/insert \